Hiperultimate/trpc-turborepo-next-tailwind-prisma-openapi-swaggerui-template/README.md

 This is a straightforward monorepo that includes an Express tRPC server.
 The server interacts with a Next.js application and provides a wide range of features through tRPC.

 With this template, you can quickly set up a powerful server-client architecture for your web application.
-The combination of Express, tRPC, and Next.js offers a seamless development experience and enables you to build robust and efficient applications.
+The combination of Express, tRPC and Next.js offers a seamless development experience and enables you to build robust and efficient applications with the ease of adding API documentation through OpenApi and SwaggerUI which comes integrated into this template.

 Feel free to use this template as a starting point for your projects and customize it according to your specific requirements.